 We stayed in Colombia for a few months, spending on average a few weeks in each city — mostly Cali, Medellin, and Bogotá.

 Before moving to Colombia we only had a vague idea of what to expect.
 It’s just kind of hard to research what it’s like staying in a place for a while.
 (Other than knowing that others like it!)

-We tend to live fairly “normal” lives — we live modestly, don’t party all the time, and have work to do during the day aside from language and dance classes (which is why we came to Colombia!)
+We tend to live fairly “normal” lives — we live modestly, don’t party all the time, and have work to do during the day aside from language and dance classes.

 Become a Discoverer

 Like this guide to living in Colombia?
 Join our mailing list.
 We send weekly guides to remote parts of the world through the lens of language, culture, and travel.